zenml-io/blog.zenml.io/_posts/2022-05-11-ci-ct-cd-with-zenml.md

         return service
     ```

-3. the Model Deployer acts as a registry for all Services that represent remote model servers.
+3. The Model Deployer acts as a registry for all services that represent remote model servers.
 External model deployment servers can be listed and filtered using a variety of criteria, such as the name of the model or the names of the pipeline and the step that was used to deploy the model.
-The Service objects returned by the Model Deployer can be used to interact with the remote model server, e.g. to get the operational status of a model server, the prediction URI that it exposes, or to stop or delete a model server.
+The service objects returned by the Model Deployer can be used to interact with the remote model server, e.g. to get the operational status of a model server, the prediction URI that it exposes, or to stop or delete a model server.

     ```python
     from zenml.integrations.seldon.model_deployers import SeldonModelDeployer